armory/docs/content/en/docs/installation/_index.md

 | [Spinnaker Operator]({{< ref "operator" >}})   | Kubernetes            | An open source Kubernetes operator that turns Spinnaker's configuration declarative | GitOps friendly and ready for production use                                 |

-All the methods above share similar configurations, and you can migrate between them if your needs change.
+All the preceding methods share similar configurations, and you can migrate between them if your needs change.

-> Armory does not generate default hardcoded usernames and passwords for user accounts for any service.
+> Armory does not generate default usernames and passwords for user accounts for any service.
 Manage these by configuring authentication and authorization for the Armory Platform.

 ## Guides